Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: Associative Memories

-For historical reasons, we call one neuron layer in our {\tinybrain} the ``feature neurons'' (fully described by the internal state $\vx_f$ and Lagrangian $\LL_f$ of the features) and the other the ``memory neurons'' (fully described by the internal state $\vx_m$ and Lagrangian $\LL_m$ of the memories).
-These layers are connected to each other via a synaptic weight matrix $\mW \in \R^{N_m \times N_f}$, creating a synaptic energy $E^\mathrm{synapse}(\vg_f, \vg_m; \mW) \in \R$ defined as
+For historical reasons~\cite{krotov2017dense}, we call one neuron layer in {\tinybrain} the ``visible neurons'' (fully described by the internal state $\vv$ and Lagrangian $\LL_v$) and the other the ``memory neurons'' (fully described by the internal state $\vm$ and Lagrangian $\LL_m$).
+These layers are connected via a synaptic weight matrix $\mW \in \R^{N_m \times N_v}$, creating a synaptic energy $E^\mathrm{synapse}(\hat{\vv}, \hat{\vm}; \mW) \in \R$ defined as

 We now have defined all the \textit{component energies} necessary to write the total energy $E^\mathrm{system}$ for {\tinybrain} as in \autoref{eq:tiny-brain-energy}.
 Note that \autoref{eq:tiny-brain-energy} is a simple summation of the energies of each component of the {\tinybrain}: two layer energies and one synaptic energy.
-This perspective of modular energies for understanding AMs was originally proposed by~\cite{hoover2022Universal}.

-The hidden states of our neurons $\vx_f$ and $\vx_m$ evolve in time according to the general update rule:
+The hidden states of our neurons $\vv$ and $\vm$ evolve in time according to the general update rule